micro/micro/README.md

 # Micro

-Micro is **a microservices toolchain** consisting of a suite of libraries and tools to write and run microservices.
+Micro is a microservices toolkit.
+It simplifies writing and running distributed applications.

 Checkout [**go-micro**](https://github.com/myodc/go-micro) if you want to start writing services now.